zowe/docs-site/docs/troubleshoot/app-framework/app-troubleshoot.md

 **Solution:**

-Zowe's local CA certificate has its default name `ZoweCert`, and the Zowe Desktop hardcodes this certificate in the configration scripts.
+Zowe's local CA certificate has its default name `ZoweCert`, and the Zowe Desktop hardcodes this certificate in the configuration scripts.

-If you are using your own trusted CA certificate in the keyring, and the name is different from the default one.
-The error will occur and cause **ZWED0148E**.
-In this case, you should match the names in the [Zowe configuration](../../user-guide/configure-certificates-keyring.md).
+If you are using your own trusted CA certificate in the keyring and the name is different from the default one, this error will occur.
+To resolve the issue, you must match the names in the [Zowe configuration](../../user-guide/configure-certificates-keyring.md).

-If you are using Zowe's local CA certificate, but it still reports **ZWED0148E**.
-You may find the following message in the same log.
+If you are using Zowe's local CA certificate but it still reports **ZWED0148E**, you may find the following message in the same log.

 ```
   "https": {